helphop/FEM-ARCH/README.md

 The coding of the slides was really difficult.
 I had to dive deep into how the grid works and the grid container.
 I have created a sort of plugin that works as long as the html elements are present.

+Please note to see how the mobile carousel works you will need to enable touch simulation.
+Sometimes you need  to reload the page when you activate it on some browsers.

 ```js
 const carousel = document.querySelector('.carousel');